ghyoun/potato_films/README.md

 #### 3rd Party API

 The FreshPotatoes database has been developed using keys from a third-party service called ReviewMonkey, a place where fans can write reviews about their favorite movies.
-As part of this project, FreshPotatoes wants you to use data from ReviewMonkey's review API described below.
+As part of this project, FreshPotatoes wants you to use data from ReviewMonkey's review API described here [ReviewMonkey API](reviewMonkey.md).

 #### Relevant Documentation